Step by step Analytic models creation and usage

 Schedule model updates

 The analytic model could be updated automatically with 'Scheduled Jobs'.
-Go to Schedule -> Jobs and create new Job 'Process Analytic Model' and time preference for updates to occur.
+Go to Schedule -> Jobs and create a new Job 'Process Analytic Model' and time preference for updates to occur.
 If the analytic model is based on a query, the same query will be run against the defined data source to bring fresh data into the Analytic model.
-If the Analytic model is based on a CSV file, schedule job can be created only if the CSV file is uploaded from the shared folder and path begin with "\\..."
+If the Analytic model is based on an Excel/CSV file, the scheduled job can be created only if the Excel/CSV file is uploaded from the shared folder and the path begins with "\\..."
 (For example, \\SomeMachine\FolderWithData).

 Set Offline / Online